NCAR/mlso-api-client/CONTRIBUTING.rst

 If you are proposing a feature:

-* Explain in detail how it would work.
+* explain in detail how it would work,
-* Keep the scope as narrow as possible, to make it easier to implement.
+* keep the scope as narrow as possible, to make it easier to implement, and
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+* remember that contributions are welcome. :)

 Get Started!
 ------------